 In the search for $100 phrases, don’t just add up $10 words.
 A $100 phrase stands alone.
 It is a repetitive refrain that is so valuable to your company that every salesperson needs to be trained to use it in every presentation.

 12. MISUSING TECHNOLOGY.
 Too many salespeople rely too much on their PowerPoint and flip charts and not enough on making an emotional connection.
-My friend, Charles H. Green, co-author of The Trusted Advisor, writes about four advertising agencies who were given an opportunity to bid for a large account.
+My friend, Charles H. Green, co-author of The Trusted Advisor, writes about four advertising agencies that were given an opportunity to bid for a large account.
 Each group had two hours.

 The last team walked in and said, “We’re ready to do exactly what the other three competing agencies have done.
 We can give you the ‘Dance of a Thousand Slides,’ but you have a choice.
 You can pretend you already hired us, and for the next two hours we can start brainstorming on your account.
 If you hire us, you’ve received two free hours consultation, and if you don’t, you’ve still had two hours free.”
 They proved they could think on their feet and be flexible.
 This won them a very profitable account.
 They showed they could use the latest technology, but, more important, that they didn’t need it.